 Check’s in the mail?
-Trump doling out aid ahead of election
+Trump doling out aid before election

 Even when he’s not doling out money, Trump — in the final lap before Election Day — has taken to dangling other benefits for key voter groups.

-In Atlanta on Friday, Trump announced second-term plans to increase access to capital in Black communities by almost $500 billion and make a federal holiday of Juneteenth, the commemoration of emancipation of enslaved people in the U.S.
+In Atlanta on Friday, Trump announced second-term plans to increase access to capital in Black communities by almost $500 billion and make a federal holiday of Juneteenth, the commemoration of the emancipation of enslaved people in the U.S.

 Last week, after being asked about whether he’ll endorse Republican Sen. Susan Collins of Maine, Trump launched into a long aside about his efforts to help the state’s lobster industry.
 He visited Maine in June to spotlight his administration’s efforts to get the European Union to lower tariffs on Maine lobsters.